 Coming here is also a great excuse to explore the winding hills of Montmartre and make your way to Sacré-Coeur, just a few blocks away, to enjoy the sweeping city vistas.

-• Location: Next to the Abbesses Butte Montmartre Métro station in Montmartre, 18th Arrondissement
+• Abbesses Christmas Market location: Next to the Abbesses Métro station in Montmartre, 18th Arrondissement

 • More to Do Nearby: Check out the "Wall of Love" (le mur des je t'aime) in Square Rictus next to the market while sipping a cup of hot mulled wine.
 Explore Montmartre.
+Visit the Sacre Coeur Basilica and see the magnificent mosaics inside; there's usually a lovely small nativity scene at this time of the year.
+Savor Champagne and a show at Moulin Rouge.
 And of course visit the boutiques along Rue des Abbesses, one of the great market streets in Paris.

 If you're heading back into central Paris after your visit, walk down pedestrian-only Rue des Martyrs and enjoy the holiday lights stretching across the street and all the Christmas and New Year specialty foods offered in the dozens of gourmet shops lining this famous market street.